DWTechs/CheckHard.js/README.md

 isString(string: any): boolean {}

-// Check if a variable is a numeric value,
 // If typeCheck = false values like '8e4', '+true', '0x44' return true
 isNumber(number: any, typeCheck: boolean = true): boolean {}